 Mrs. Chalmers was born in Georgetown Jan.
 30, 1836.
 During her husband's life time she lived in New York, where he practiced medicine for over 50 years.
 He was one of the founders of the New York Academy of Medicine.
 She came with her son's family to live at the Inn in June, 1911, and in Dec., 1911 moved with the family to 88 Continental Avenue.
 Dr. Chalmers and his family survive her.
+She came of a long

+Dr. Chalmers and his family survive her.
 She came of a long line of distinguished ancestors.
 She was a member of the Washington Chapter, D. A. R. of Washington, D. C. and her father was a Captain in the U. S. Navy in the War of 1812.

-Ime of distinguished ancestors.
-She was a member of the Washington Chapter, D. A. R. of Washington, D. C. and her father was a Captain in the U. S. Navy in the War of 1812.
-For many years when Dr. and Mrs. Chalmers held open house on New Year's day, Mother Chalmers assisted in receiving and serving.
-Her intellect was always keen, her convictions decided and her character strong-a personality of the old school, such as one seldom sees these days.
+For many years when Dr. and Mrs. Chalmers held openhouse on New Year's day, Mother Chalmers assisted in receiving and serving.
+Her intellect was always keen, her convictions decided and her character strong-a personality of the old school such as one seldom sees these days. of the old school, such as one seldom sees these days.